KarinRL/gettingcleaningdata/CodeBook.md

 	b.
 The activities are identified by name in the variable "activity", and they are: <br>
 		WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 	c.
 Measurements of the volnteers activities were collected using an accelerometer and a gyroscope, and the 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
-For a detailed description of how the variables were collected, see HAR USD dataset from activityrecognition@smartlab.ws

-For each record in the HAR USD dataset, we collected the mean and standard deviation of the following measurements:
+For a detailed description of how the variables were collected, see HAR USD dataset from activityrecognition@smartlab.ws. <br> For each record in the HAR USD dataset, we collected the mean and standard deviation of the following measurements:<br>
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.